robturtle/io-interface/README.md

 Also

-1. The fields in the interface CAN be marked optional.
+1. The fields in the interface CAN be marked as optional.
 2. Generic types are NOT supported.
 3. Union types are NOT supported yet (PR, feature request welcomed if you really need this to work with a bad-designed API)
 4. `null`, `any`, `unknown` are illegal.